bookia20/devday18/README.md

 From there, you saw the datasets were in different formats, but represented the same thing: NY City Taxi rides.
 You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight, in addition to a wide number of different tools not covered in this post.

 ---
-## License

-This library is licensed under the Apache 2.0 License.